-And the changes on Bigdaddy are relatively subtle (less ranking changes and more infrastructure changes).
+The changes on Bigdaddy are relatively subtle (less ranking changes and more infrastructure changes).
 Most of the changes are under the hood, and this infrastructure prepares the framework for future improvements throughout the year.
-If you see a webspam or quality issue, let us know so that we can work on it.
+If you see a webspam or quality issue, let us know to work on it.

 We’ve heard that word, infrastructure, a lot about Google’s recent Big Daddy rollout but not a lot about what the folks at the Googleplex mean by it.
 Except that it’s supposed to give them a lot of flexibility to try out some different things.

-We know what a lineman does and that a good one can make it easier for a quarterback to try different things, and running back to dash off some great runs.
+We know what a lineman does and that a good one can make it easier for a quarterback to try different things and running back to dash off some great runs.
 But, what does an infrastructure change do for a search engine?
-Chances are that Google will keep some of the details of their infrastructure change quiet, but a recent patent granted to Microsoft gives us a look at something that could be considered an infrastructure update.
+The chances are that Google will keep some of the details of their infrastructure change quiet, but a recent patent granted to Microsoft gives us a look at something that could be considered an infrastructure update.

 Consider that when a search system is set up, it basically performs three functions: crawling web pages, indexing those pages, and then serving them.
-There can be a lot of variations in how it performs those tasks, but without a good infrastructure in place, it may be difficult to make changes to the ways that a search engine proceeds with those functions.
+Of course, there can be many variations in how it performs those tasks, but without a good infrastructure in place, it may be difficult to make changes to how a search engine proceeds with those functions.

 Imagine that you want to try out different things with ranking pages.
-Instead of making many changes to the way your search engine works, you preset your ranking system or preset many different ranking systems, and then just figuratively flip a switch, and one of those new ranking algorithms is in place.
-Or you just want to try ranking certain classes of web pages differently, and you choose those and have them work with the different ranking systems.
+Instead of making many changes to the way your search engine works, you preset your ranking system or preset many different ranking systems and then just figuratively flip a switch.
+One of those new ranking algorithms is in place.
+Or you want to try ranking certain classes of web pages differently, and you choose those and have them work with the different ranking systems.
 There’s a lot of flexibility to that type of configurable system.